top of page

 When you gain this mentality, work doesn’t mean the same thing anymore.
 You stop thinking of it as something you have to do and start to see it as something you get to.

 Have better reasons is one of the pillars of life’s journey.
 If you extract the principles of capitalism and apply meaning you will have an unstoppable force.
 Look at any good national charity, they are going good and understand the importance of money to continue to do so.
-These type of causes are examples of healthy capitalism: Being able to raise money for the right reasons is a vitally important skill set to have.
+These types of causes are examples of healthy capitalism: Being able to raise money for the right reasons is a vitally important skill set to have

 There are good and bad sides of both which everyone is capable of.
 That is all capitalism is.
 The desire to have more isn’t necessarily an evil notion.
 Churches are all about capitalism as making money is what allows them to do more good.
 There are important aspects of capitalism one must consider.
 Capitalism is a liberty not everyone gets to enjoy.
 Being in a free market economy means that one is able to go out and make money if they can figure out a way to do so.